Nadir Jeevanjee

 \nɐɗɪɹ dʒivɪndʒi\

 I study the physics of clouds, radiation, and climate, using a hierarchy of approaches ranging from pencil-and-paper theory to comprehensive computer simulations.
 I am currently a Research Physical Scientist at NOAA's Geophysical Fluid Dynamics Laboratory.
-Prior to this I held post-doctoral positions in Princeton Geosciences as well as Princeton's AOS program, and I got my PhD in 2016 from UC Berkeley working with David Romps.
+Prior to this I held post-doctoral positions at Princeton University, in their Geosciences department and AOS program.
+I earned a PhD in Physics in 2016 from UC Berkeley, working with David Romps.

 Happenings